Andreu Fontàs

-Andreu Fontàs Prat ([ənˈdɾew funˈtas]; born 14 November 1989) is a Spanish professional footballer who plays as a centre-back for Major League Soccer club Sporting Kansas City.
+Andreu Fontàs Prat ([ənˈdɾew funˈtas]; born 14 November 1989) is a Spanish former professional footballer who played as a centre-back.

 Club career

 Early years

 Born in Banyoles, Girona, Catalonia, Fontàs was a product of FC Barcelona's youth system, having previously played for amateurs CD Banyoles for 11 years.

 Originally a defensive midfielder, he was reconverted into central defender by the B team's coach Luis Enrique, a former Barcelona player.

 Barcelona

 Fontàs made his first team debut on 31 August 2009, replacing another La Masia graduate, Gerard Piqué, in the final six minutes of a 3–0 La Liga home win against Sporting de Gijón.
-Earlier into the 2009–10 campaign he was called by manager Pep Guardiola to the Spanish Supercup and UEFA Super Cup games, respectively against Athletic Bilbao and FC Shakhtar Donetsk, but finally did not make the bench on either occasion.
+Earlier into the 2009–10 campaign he was called by manager Pep Guardiola to the Supercopa de España and UEFA Super Cup games, respectively against Athletic Bilbao and FC Shakhtar Donetsk, but finally did not make the bench on either occasion.
 He spent the vast majority of his first senior seasons registered with the reserves.

 On 20 November 2010, Fontàs started for the first time in the league with the first team, assisting Pedro with a 50-meter pass for the fourth goal, as Barcelona trounced UD Almería 8–0 away.
-He made his UEFA Champions League debut on 7 December, against FC Rubin Kazan: as the Blaugrana had already progressed to the knock-out stages as group winners, he scored in the 2–0 home victory, converting a pass from fellow youth graduate Thiago Alcântara.
+He made his UEFA Champions League debut on 7 December, against FC Rubin Kazan: as the Blaugrana had already progressed to the knockout stage as group winners, he scored in the 2–0 home victory, converting a pass from fellow youth graduate Thiago Alcântara.

 On 16 March 2011, Fontàs was promoted to the senior team on a permanent basis after Eric Abidal was diagnosed with a tumour in his liver, thus becoming unavailable for the rest of the season.
-He appeared in three consecutive matches in April/May for the eventual champions, always as a left back.
+He appeared in three consecutive matches in April/May for the eventual champions, always as a left-back.
 On the 15th, as a starter, he returned to his natural position, in a 0–0 home draw against Deportivo de La Coruña.

 Fontàs remained a backup in 2011–12.
 On 12 January 2012, in a game at CA Osasuna in the round of 16 of the Copa del Rey, he suffered an anterior cruciate ligament injury in the tenth minute of the game, being sidelined for several months.

 On 15 October 2012, Fontàs was loaned to RCD Mallorca until the end of the campaign, as backup to João Victor who suffered a severe knee injury.
 He was almost exclusively used as a defensive midfielder during his spell in the Balearic Islands, with the campaign ending in relegation.